 HM Revenue & Customs’ (HMRC’s) Trust Registration Service (TRS) was initially introduced in 2017 for all taxable trusts and was subsequently updated to include all trusts.

-Non-taxpaying trusts that have not previously registered must do so by 1 September 2022.
-From this date, all new trusts required to register (both tax-paying and non-taxpaying) must do so within 90 days of creation.
+All new trusts are required to register (both tax-paying and non-taxpaying) and they must do so within 90 days of creation.
 Since 1 September 2021, any changes to a trust must be reported online using the TRS within 90 days.
 You can find out more regarding the extension to scope of the TRS here.

 Who should register?